msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

 - Reporting capabilities are basic compared to full-fledged PM tools

 **Comparison:**
-Our project aims to bridge the gap between Trello's simplicity and JIRA's power, offering a balance of user-friendliness and project management capabilities.
+Our project aims to bridge the gap between Trello's simplicity and SCRUM's power, offering a balance of user-friendliness and project management capabilities.

 ## 3. Asana